Read part 1, if you haven’t yet!

 The Thomas Ramsoy experiment involved three groups of people who were subjected to a series of advertisements before entering the store.
-The first group saw advertisements of several different products except for a particular target product (wall color).
+The first group saw advertisements of several different products except for a particular target product (wall colour).
 The second group also saw several advertisements, but they also saw the advertisements of the target product advertised with a 15-second commercial.
 The third group saw the same series of advertisements as the second group, but those relating to the target products were 30 seconds long.
-After this, the groups were sent to a store and were asked to choose one of the products relating to the target category, a wall color.
+After this, the groups were sent to a store and were asked to choose one of the products relating to the target category, a wall colour.

 NET INFLUENCE ON BEHAVIOR

 The group which was subjected to advertisements of the target product for 30 seconds, showed the highest percentage of buying the target product.
 Moreover, the amount of unconscious vision detected with the eye tracker was significantly higher in the two experimental groups (15 and 30 seconds) than in the control group.
 Yet, neither of the subjects of the two experimental groups claimed to have been guided by the advertising vision.
-Indeed, some of them declared that they had never seen the advertising of the target product, although the outputs provided by the eye tracker showed a clear influence on their in-store browsing behavior.
+Indeed, some of them declared that they had never seen the advertising of the target product, although the outputs provided by the eye tracker showed a clear influence on their in-store browsing behaviour.